 What is the Manufacturing Extension?

-Before I take a deep dive into the details that make Steep and Shallow more than just a one-size-fits-all toolpath for lazy machinists, I want to quickly cover what the Manufacturing Extension actually is.
+Before I take a deep dive into the details that make Steep and Shallow more than just a one-size-fits-all toolpath for lazy machinists, I want to quickly cover what the Fusion 360 Manufacturing Extension actually is.
 The Manufacturing Extension adds deeper functionality for those of us who need it.
 It currently includes access to Additive Manufacturing, Hole Recognition, Surface Inspection and Geometry Probing, and Steep and Shallow.
 Basically, drilling automation, in-process inspection, and robust finishing strategies.
-You can enable, meaning subscribe to, the Manufacturing Extension directly within Fusion 360 for 125 Cloud Credits (1 Cloud Credit = ~$1, depending on currency) per month.
+You can enable, meaning subscribe to, the Manufacturing Extension directly within Fusion 360.
 Read more about the Manufacturing Extension here.
-Learn more about Cloud Credits here and how to buy them here.

 If you subscribe to the Manufacturing Extension, make a bunch of operations using those strategies, and then decide not to resubscribe, you can still view and post the operations you made.
 You just can’t edit them.
 The goal of the Manufacturing Extension is to give you flexibility to only access functionality you need, when you need it.
 There’s no high upfront cost, no downloads, no additional serial numbers or dongles.
 This way, the base price of Fusion 360 stays low for those who don’t always need this deeper and more complex capability while still keeping us in business–and giving you the option to post out legacy programs.

 Steep and Shallow is the 3D finishing toolpath included in the Manufacturing Extension.
 At a high level, it can machine full parts with complex surface geometry in a single toolpath.
 It has dedicated parameters for both the steep and shallow areas of the part contained in a single operation.
 I’m guessing it’s clear how it got its name!